 U Ethical divests from companies reliant on fossil fuels

-Our ethical investment policy has continued to evolve over the years, from applying the first ethical screen back in the late 1970s to exclude nuclear mining, to the total exclusion of thermal coal and unconventional oil and gas extraction.
+Our ethical investment policy has continued to evolve over the years, from applying the first ethical screen back in the late 1970s to exclude nuclear mining, to the total exclusion of thermal coal and conventional and unconventional oil and gas extraction.
 We continue to influence and be influenced by the world around us.
 Within U Ethical, our concern about the use of fossil fuels has increased, and while we have up to this point viewed natural gas as a transition fuel, we’ve come to accept that the industry isn’t doing enough to realise that transition.

 The Paris Agreement and commitment from countries to limit increases in greenhouse gas emissions, calls for bold action to be taken, meanwhile, the broader community advocates that more needs to be done over and above meeting our country’s targets as per the agreement.